 One thing to be noted in this process is that there is no flavor of Religion, God or physical Guru.
 I picked up precious bits and pieces of ideas from many teachers’ books without rigidly following anyone’s teachings.
-I practiced loosely without discipline.
-I have been making gradual adjustments to my practices and trying out different combinations without inhibitions, not being part of any rigid system.
+I practiced loosely without discipline for many years.
+I have been making gradual adjustments to my practices and trying out different combinations without inhibition, not being part of any school of thought or system.

-My philosophy has been to keep driving on the chosen path, at my own pace, waiting at the stop signs and red lights and following the detours.
-Had I waited for the popular or ideal way, I would have been thinking and thinking about many grand ideas and plans but never would have made a beginning on this path.
-I would have died regretting that I did not actually try anything.
+My philosophy has been to keep driving on the chosen path, at my own pace, waiting at the stop signs and red lights, waiting out the traffic jams and following the detours.
+Had I waited for the popular or ideal way, I would have been still thinking about the grand practices but never would have made a beginning on this path.
+I would have died regretting that I did not even try meditation.

-I congratulate myself for pulling myself up, from the depth I was stuck.
+I congratulate myself for pulling myself up from the depths where I was stuck, suffering from unbearable stress.
 I am not interested in reaching any heights.
-What more can I expect, having started on this path at the late age of fifty six, at the baby level of ‘focusing on breathing’ lying on the bed?
-The progress made so far and whatever may happen in the rest of my life time, is enough for this birth!
+Remember that I started on this path at the late age of fifty six, beginning with ‘focusing on breathing’ lying on the bed.
+I feel that the progress I have made so far and whatever may come in the rest of my life time, is enough for this life period!

-This is not a boast but a factual sharing of my individual experience, for the benefit of those who wait for formal personal guidance, consistency and such ideal conditions, to make a beginning in meditation.
-Such an attitude sets up a beginner for life long failure.
+Whatever I presented above is a factual sharing of my individual experience.
+It is for the benefit of those who may be waiting for formal personal guidance, regularity and such common perceptions, to make a beginning with meditation.
+Such an attitude sets up a beginner for failure because they are unrealistic and not applicable for majority of beginners.
 I believe it is better to take a few faltering steps, like a baby learning to walk.
-The baby will be happily running one day.
-It is better to be not a baby crawling on the floor all the life and regret I did not make an attempt to stand up and walk.
+One day, the same baby will be happily running.
+It is better not to be a baby who is afraid of standing up and walking, content with crawling all her life, and at the fag end of life, regretting for not making an attempt to stand up and walk.

 If you like this page share it with your friends.